What’s the difference between a root and spike?

 The big question is it a SPIKE or is it a ROOT?

 It is very easy to confuse a root for a spike.
 But once you see a real spike you will not confuse them again!
-They look like little “mittens” or little hands, as shown in the picture above and will grow upwards towards light.
-And easy way to remember this…it’s cold out (fall) look for “mittens”
+They look like little “mittens” or little hands, as shown in the picture below and will grow upwards towards light.
+And easy way to remember this… it’s cold out (fall) look for “mittens”

 Here is another example…In this picture the spike is again bright green, growing up and has the mitten shape.
 While the roots, below it, are again a dusty green/white color.